ilqvya/random/README.md

 using Random = effolkronium::random;

 int main() {
+  // auto seeded
   return Random::get(1, 9) // Invoke 'get' method to generate  a pseudo-random integer between 1 and 9
   // Yep, that's all.
 }
 ```
 effolkronium random class had these design goals:
 - **Intuitive syntax**.
 You can do almost everything with random by simple 'get' method
 - **Trivial integration**.
-All code consists of a single header file [`EasyRandom.hpp`](https://github.com/effolkronium/EasyRandom/blob/develop/source/EasyRandom.hpp).
-That's it.
+All code consists of a single header file [`random.hpp`](https://github.com/effolkronium/EasyRandom/blob/develop/source/random.hpp).
+Tahat's it.
 No library, no subproject, no dependencies, no complex build system.
 The class is written in vanilla C++11.
 All in all, everything should require no adjustment of your compiler flags or project settings.
 ## Integration
 The single required source, file `random.hpp` is in the `source` directory.
 All you need to do is add